xiyaowong/link-visitor.nvim/README.md

 - `VisitLinkInBuffer` - Open links in the buffer
 - `VisitLinkUnderCursor` - Open link under the cursor
 - `VisitLinkNearCursor` - Open link near the cursor
+- `VisitLinkNearest` - Open the nearest link to the current position

 ## Highlight Groups

 - `LinkVisitorFloat` - Background of popup. (default: links to `NormalFloat`)
 - `LinkVisitorBorder` - Border of popup. (default: links to `FloatBorder`)
 - `LinkVisitorText` - Text displayed in popup. (default: links to `MoreMsg`)